cmaujean/react-native-logger/tests/README.md

 ## Notes on Test Environment

 - The tests use Jest as the test framework with Bun as the runtime
-- The `jest.setup.ts` file provides global mocks and environment setup
+- The `jest.setup.ts` file provides global mocks and environment setup including console mocking
-- Some tests, particularly those involving console mocking and React components, are currently skipped
+- All tests are now operational, including console logging tests and React component tests
+- A custom AsyncStorage mock is implemented in the `__mocks__` directory for React tests

 ## Writing Tests